- After you have called 911, please call our office at 360-753-0916, to report the incident.

 Scheduling & Handling of Non-Emergency Repairs:

-- We need the current contact information.
+- We need your current contact information.

 - We will need to know if the maintenance personnel have your permission to enter your home to make repairs.